sapnajohn01/Robotics/Motion-Implementing Forward Kinematics for a 2D Robotic Arm.md

+Assignment 2: Implementing Forward Kinematics for a 2D Robotic Arm

 🧠 Step 1: Define the Coordinate System
 •	Base Frame: Origin at the shoulder joint (0, 0)
 •	Link Definitions: